DivineOmega/laravel-extendable-basket/README.md

 # Laravel Extendable Basket

-The Laravel Extendable basket library provides several abstract classes that implement basic ecommerce basket functionality.
+The Laravel Extendable Basket library provides several abstract classes that implement basic ecommerce basket functionality.
 These classes must be extended by your application.

 ## Installation